Partnerships

 • Business creation: they help you find the right financing for your project

-• Regional innovation schemes for those geographical areas that are generally lagging behind in this sector and there is also a project on collaboration with other innovation communities to create more cross-over innovation.
+• Regional innovation schemes for those geographical areas that are lagging behind in this sector and there is also a project on collaboration with other innovation communities to create more cross-over innovation.

 Opportunities